Ukraine increases Russian gas imports, braces for price hike

 "The heating season is ending, and Ukraine would be able to live on without any imports of Russian gas for about seven months.
 Gazprom would be losing about one-third of its monthly export revenue."

-Andrei Kruglov, Gazprom's chief financial officer, repeated warnings that the company may increase gas prices for Ukraine after Russia agreed in December to reduce it by about a third, to $268.50 per 1,000 cubic meters from around $400, which Ukraine had paid since 2009.
+Andrei Kruglov, Gazprom's chief financial officer, repeated warnings that the company may increase gas prices for Ukraine after Russia agreed in December to reduce it by about a third, to $268.50 (160.54 pounds) per 1,000 cubic metres from around $400, which Ukraine had paid since 2009.

 Gazprom put Ukraine's outstanding gas bill at over $1.5 billion.